Geeksltd/GCop/Rules/GCop179.md

 ﻿# GCop179

 > "Do not hardcode numbers, strings or other values.
-Use constant fields, config files or database as appropriate."
+Use constant fields, enums, config files or database as appropriate."

 ## Rule description
 Hard-coded values in the middle of the code is usually wrong.
 If the value is hard-coded in multiple places within the system, there is a risk that it can change in the future in one place but not all, and create bugs and inconsistencies.